Owls 2024 - 2025

 English: English homework will be set via Class DoJo on a Friday to be completed by the following Wednesday.
 We ask that the children also engage frequently with Spelling Shed to practise their spellings.

-Reading: At Weston, we encourage children to develop a lifelong love for reading.
+Reading: At Weston; we encourage children to develop a lifelong love for reading.
 We ask for children to read regularly at home to adults and to themselves.
 Reading is fundamental to the wider academic and personal development of children and the need for children to read widely from a broad and challenging range of texts is crucial.
-The children will be provided with or able to select from quality texts appropriate for their age and ability.
+Children will be able to select from or be provided with quality texts appropriate for their age and ability.